Most homepage copy is written from the wrong seat.

 - "Founded in [year]..." - the visitor doesn't care when yet

-Every word you cut makes the words that stay more powerful.
-Homepage copy should be the shortest, tightest writing on the site — not the longest.
+Cutting a word makes the ones around it work harder.
+Homepage copy should be the shortest, tightest writing on the site, not the longest.

 How to test whether it's working